Gamma Pi Boulé Foundation

 John S. Adams, M.D., F.A.C.O.G.

-Dr. Adams is listed in Personalities of The South and Young Community Leaders of America.
-He was recently honored by The Global Directory of Who’s Who, Top Doctor Lifetime and is the recipient of The Patients’ Choice Award, Chattanooga.
+Dr. Adams has been listed in Personalities Of The South and Young Community Leaders Of America.
+He has been honored by The Global Directory of Who’s Who, Top Doctor Lifetime and is a recipient of The Patients’ Choice Award, Chattanooga.
+In 2023, he was honored as a Champion of Healthcare, Diversity and Equity Division for his work on the Gamma Pi Boulé Foundation Board.

-He is married to his high school sweetheart, Annette.
-They are the proud parents of three adult sons and the grandparents of three.
+Dr. Adams is married to his high school sweetheart, Annette.
+They are the proud parents of 3 sons and grandparents of 4.
+In his spare time, he enjoys spending time with family, traveling, golfing and gardening.
+He is an active member of Sigma Pi Phi Fraternity.

 Robert Clark, D.D.S.